Kumo, Nigeria: Climate

 The rainy season in Kumo is oppressive and cloudy, the dry season is partly cloudy, and it's hot all year round.
 The average annual temperature ranges between 58 F and 100 F, rarely falling below 53 F or rising over 105 F.

-Kumo, situated at an altitude of zero meters (0 feet) above sea level, experiences a Tropical wet and dry or savanna climate, classified as Aw.
+Kumo, situated at an altitude of 0 m above sea level, experiences a Tropical wet and dry or savanna climate, classified as Aw.
 The average annual temperature in this district is 31.08 C, surpassing Nigeria's average by 1.62%.
-Kumo typically receives approximately 68.03 millimeters (2.68 inches) of rainfall spread across 97.97 rainy days per year, accounting for 26.84% of the total time.
+Kumo typically receives approximately 68.03 millimetres (2.68 inches) of rainfall spread across 97.97 rainy days per year, accounting for 26.84% of the total time.

-12 February through 23 April, which is 2.3 months, there is a hot season with daily high temperatures that typically exceed 96 degrees Fahrenheit.
+12 February through 23 April, which is 2.3 months, there is a hot season with daily high temperatures that typically exceed 35 degrees Celsius or 96 degrees Fahrenheit.
 April has an average high temperature of 97 F and low temperature of 74 F, making it the hottest month of the year in Kumo.

 The average daily high temperature is below 86 F during the 3.3-month cool season, which runs from July 4 to October 13.
 December, with an average low of 58 F and high of 90 F, is the coldest month of the year in Kumo.

+Cloud cover

 The average proportion of sky covered by clouds in Kumo varies significantly seasonally throughout the year.
 Beginning about 5 November and lasting for 4.0 months, the clearest part of the year in Kumo ends around 5 March.
 In Kumo, January is the clearest month of the year, with the sky remaining clear, mostly clear, or partly overcast 55% of the time.
 Beginning at 5 March and lasting for 8.0 months, the cloudier period of the year ends around 5 November.
-May is the cloudiest month of the year in Kumo, with the sky being cloudy or mostly cloudy 78% of the time on average.
+May is the cloudiest month of the year in Kumo, with the sky being overcast or mostly overcast 78% of the time on average.